softprops/zig-lambda-runtime/README.md

   Function:
     Type: AWS::Serverless::Function
     Properties:
+      # 👇 use the latest provided runtime
       Runtime: provided.al2023
+      # 👇 deploy on arm architecture, it's more cost effective
       Architectures:
         - arm64
       MemorySize: 128
+      # 👇 the zip file containing your `bootstrap` binary
       CodeUri: "lambda.zip"
       FunctionName: !Sub "${AWS::StackName}"
+      # 👇 required for zips but not used by the zig runtime
       Handler: handler
       Policies:
         - AWSLambdaBasicExecutionRole